K1rakishou/Fuck-Storage-Access-Framework/README.md

 This is what snapshots are for.

 To create a directory snapshot use `FileManager.createSnapshot()` method.
-If you want to include sub-directories into the snapshot as well use `includeSubDirs` parameter. ~~After creating a snapshot you can do anything you want with it but after you are done with it DO NOT FORGET TO RELEASE IT by using `FileManager.releaseSnapshot()`.
+If you want to include sub-directories into the snapshot as well use `includeSubDirs` parameter.
+After creating a snapshot you can do anything you want with it. ~~but after you are done with it DO NOT FORGET TO RELEASE IT by using `FileManager.releaseSnapshot()`.
 You need provide the same `AbstractFile` as the parameter which MUST BE a directory.
 Alternatively you may use `FileManager.withSnapshot()` which will release the snapshot automatically for you.~~